integrandio/lucidmq/README.md

 ## Getting Started

 Getting started is easy.
-Just run a server instance of LucidMQ and pick a client to interact with your server(CLI and Python Clients avaliable for now).
+Just run a server instance of LucidMQ(either from soure or a docker container) and pick a client to interact with your server(CLI and Python Clients avaliable for now).

 ### How to Run LucidMQ